josephearl/foundry/README.md

 **3. Use Foundry as your LayoutInflater**

-You can either manually create a `FoundryLayoutInflater` as required, or you can use Foundry as your default inflater views by adding the following code to your `Activity` classes:
+You can either manually create a `FoundryLayoutInflater` as required, or you can use Foundry as your default inflater for views by adding the following code to your `Activity` classes:

 	private LayoutInflater foundryLayoutInflater;